gitter-badger/nexus-2/README.md

 # nexus

-As a developer, I want to know how to download all existing records.
+As a developer, I need to know how to download all existing records.

-As a developer, I want to learn how to download a records that are within a specific date range.
+As a developer, I need to know how to download all records that are within a specific date range.

+As a developer, I need to know how to download all records from a specific agency.

+As a developer, I need to know how to download all records that are categorized as awards.

+As a developer, I need to know how to download all records that are categorized as assistance/grants.

+As a developer, I need to know how to download all records that are categorized as loans.

+As a developer, I need to know how to download all records that are categorized as sub-awards.

-As a Developer, I want to view the API source code.
+As a developer, I need to know when data was ingested into the database and from which source.

-As a Developer, I want to provide API feedback.